-She is a member of the Colville Confederated Tribe in Washington State - from Moses, Entiat, and Wenatchi bands & a descendant of the Blackfoot Tribe in Brocket, Alberta, Canada.
+Mary Big Bull-Lewis was born and raised in Wenatchee, Washington.
+She is a member of the Colville Confederated Tribes, of the Moses, Entiat, and Wenatchi bands, and is a descendant of the Blackfoot Tribe of Brocket, Alberta, Canada.

 2013